 Its architectural style is unique, and it is worth noting that from 1617 to 1911, there was a school operating there.

-It was looted several times during the Venetian occupation, and pirates never abandoned it.
+It was looted several times during the Venetian occupation, and pirates never left it alone.
 This is the reason that its looks like the fortress that we see today.

 The Panagia Chrysoskalitissa Monastery—Chania